julienreichel/ai-testing/KNOWLEDGE_BASE.md

 - Modes: **binary judgment**, **numeric grading**, or **rule evaluation**.
 - Enforces structured JSON output for safe parsing.

+### 🧮 Parallel Execution 📋 **PLANNED**

+- **📋 Parallel Runs per Provider (Single Test)**: Allow multiple runs for the same provider/model to execute concurrently.
+- **📋 Quick-Run from Test View**: Run a test directly from the Test view without entering the editor.
+- **📋 Multi-Select Batch Runs**: Run several tests from the same project in one operation.
 ---

 ## ⚙️ Data & Storage ✅ **FULLY IMPLEMENTED**